JHU-COVID-QA/scraping-qas/src/scraping/README.md

 ## Re-running scrapers
 At least once a day, we will re-run all the developed scrapers to added updated FAQs from each scraper.

-NOTE: You'll be running this from the master branch.
-So to setup, clone the master repository.
+NOTE: You'll be running this from a new branch based on master.
+So to setup, clone the master repository and make a new branch.
+Name the branch `rescrape-<date>`, so `rescrape-0417` would be the results from re-scraping on April 17th.
 Then, follow the setup instructions at the top of this README file.
 That is, make sure you're in an updated conda environment (e.g. `conda env update --file environment.yml`) and that you succesfully run `python setup.py install` without any errors.

 ### Scraping and Pushing Updated Data
 ### 1. Internal QAs